Mackenzie Holmes

-Mackenzie Holmes is an American college basketball player for the Indiana Hoosiers of the Big Ten Conference.
+Mackenzie Holmes (born November 1, 2000) is an American professional basketball player for the Geelong Venom of the Women's National Basketball League (WNBL).
+She played college basketball for the Indiana Hoosiers.
+She was selected 26th overall by the Storm in the 2024 WNBA draft.

 High school career

 Holmes played basketball for Gorham High School in Gorham, Maine.
 She won state titles in each of her first two years.
 As a senior, Holmes averaged 30.1 points, 16.7 rebounds and 3.9 blocks per game, and was named Maine Gatorade Player of the Year.
 She was a three-time Southwestern Maine Activities Association Player of the Year.
 Holmes left as her school's all-time leader in points, rebounds and blocks.
 Rated a five-star recruit by ESPN, she committed to playing college basketball for Indiana over offers from Iowa State, Boston College, Belmont and James Madison.

 College career

 As a freshman at Indiana, Holmes averaged 10.8 points and 5.2 rebounds per game, making the Big Ten All-Freshman Team.
 She set the program record for field goal percentage (63.4).
 Holmes entered a starting role in her sophomore season.
 She averaged 17.8 points and 7.6 rebounds while leading the Big Ten with three blocks per game.
 Holmes was named first-team All-Big Ten, made the media All-Defensive Team and became the first player in program history to earn Associated Press All-American honorable mention.
 As a junior, she averaged 15.2 points and seven rebounds per game, earning second-team All-Big Ten recognition.
-On December 29, 2022, Holmes posted a career-high 32 points and 12 rebounds in an 83–78 loss to Michigan State.

-As a senior, Holmes averaged 22.5 points, 7.4 rebounds 1.1 steals and 1.9 blocks per game.
-She was named Big Ten Defensive Player of the Year and collected her second All-Big Ten honorable mention from the media.
+On December 29, 2022, Holmes posted 32 points and 12 rebounds in an 83–78 loss to Michigan State.
+On February 13, 2023, she recorded a career-high 33 points in an 83–59 win over Ohio State.
+Holmes led Indiana to the Big Ten regular season title and its most wins in program history.
+As a senior, she averaged 22.3 points, 7.3 rebounds and 1.9 blocks per game, and set program records in field goal percentage (68.0) and field goals made (281).
+Holmes was named a unanimous first-team All-American, Big Ten Defensive Player of the Year and first-team All-Big Ten.
+She opted to return to Indiana for her fifth season of eligibility.